A navigation sector is a cuboid-shaped navigation area that enables the following:

 |Dangerous||Danger factor that indicates if the point that moves inside the sector should try to avoid the navigation sector.

-If the danger factor exceeds the maximum danger factor set for the route, the navigation sector will be excluded from pathfinding calculations.
+If the danger factor exceeds the maximum danger factor set for the route, the navigation sector is excluded from pathfinding calculations.

 |Size||Size of the navigation sector's box along the axes.|